 You also need to file W-2 and 1099 forms (1099-MISC, 1099-NEC, or 1099-R) to the Division of Revenue.
 Generally speaking, Form 1099 NEC is used to report compensations paid to nonemployees, meanwhile, the other forms are used to report other payments (rather than salaries).

-You will pay Delaware withholding tax if your company pays compensation to employees for their performances in the state, regardless whether your company is an LLC or corporation.
+You will pay Delaware withholding tax if your company pays compensation to employees for their performances in the state, regardless of whether your company is an LLC or corporation.
 If your company is freshly established, you need to pay withholding taxes and file a return on a monthly basis.

 By the end of February each year, you need to file a reconciliation of all withholding tax returns and submit it to the Division of Revenue.
-You must issue W-2 Forms to all employees and send copies of these forms along with the reconciliation report.
+You must issue W-2 forms to all employees and send copies of these forms along with the reconciliation report.

 The matters of withholding taxes may extend to the Federal level.
 Things may get complicated at times.
 You are advised to consult professionals or your registered agents to stay compliant with both state and federal regulations.